JStonham/notes/README.md

 Perhaps the biggest differences are:
 1. An Abstract Class can extend only one class at a time whereas an Interface can extend multiple interfaces at the same time.
 2. An Abstract Class can extend a concrete (regular) class or an abstract class, and it can also implement an interface.
 (It can only do 1 of these 3 things at once!).
 An interface can only extend another interface.

+When we talk about abstract classes we are defining characteristics of an object type; specifying what an object is.

+When we talk about an interface and define capabilities that we promise to provide, we are talking about establishing a contract about what the object can do.

+For example, the following can all be pets: cat, dog, snake, spider.
+However, you can only really pet a cat or a dog.